 However the kids would be better advised to keep clear of the police lest they get locked up for sexting, bad taste jokes, or even just insulting posts on Twitter or Facebook.

 The number of prosecutions of internet trolls has soared eightfold in the last 10 years, according to new figures.
-More than 1,200 people were found guilty of offences under Section 127 of the Communications Act 2003 last year compared with 143 in
+More than 1,200 people were found guilty of offences under Section 127 of the Communications Act 2003 last year compared

 The law states it is illegal to send by means of a public electronic communications network a message or other material that is grossly offensive or of an indecent, obscene or menacing character .

 Statistics released by the Ministry of Justice (MoJ) show that 1,501 defendants were prosecuted under the law last year - including 70 juveniles - while another 685 were cautioned.

 Of those convicted, 155 were jailed - compared with just seven a decade before- and the average custodial sentence was 2.2 months.

 Only once in a while does an Internet censorship law or regulation come along that is so audacious in its scope, so misguided in its premises, and so poorly thought out in its execution, that you have to check your calendar to make sure April 1